Classroom Observation Guidelines

 - Observations of NEW part-time and full-time faculty must be completed within the first terms of their employment.

 - Full-time faculty members on extendible contracts should be observed during the same academic year as their scheduled Performance Assessment & Professional Development Plan.
-However, Division Directors may elect to observe faculty on a more frequent basis if there is a question about the quality of the learning environment as indicated by the Student Opinion Survey or other credible feedback.
+However, Division Directors may elect to observe faculty on a more frequent basis.
 Faculty members may also request to be observed more frequently.

 - Full-time faculty members on conditional contracts should be observed every year.

 - Part-time faculty members should be observed yearly for their first three years of employment.
-After three years, part-time faculty members should be observed every other year unless the results of the Student Opinion Survey or other credible information indicates less than expected performance.
+After three years, part-time faculty members should be observed every other year unless the results of Course Evaluations or other credible information indicates less than expected performance.

 - Division directors may ask others to serve as observers (such as Program/Discipline Chairs); however, observers should be experienced faculty on continuing contracts.